What is Art Therapy?

-I am a fully qualified Art Psychotherapist, registered with the Health and Care Professions Council (HCPC) and a full member of the British Association of Art Therapists (BAAT).
-I hold an MSc in Art Psychotherapy from Queen Margaret University and have experience working across a variety of settings, including private practice, healthcare, education, and the third sector.
+I'm a fully qualified Art Psychotherapist, registered with the Health and Care Professions Council (HCPC) and a full member of the British Association of Art Therapists (BAAT).
+I hold an MSc in Art Psychotherapy from Queen Margaret University and have experience across private practice, healthcare, education, and the third sector.

-Art therapy offers a creative and supportive space to explore thoughts, emotions, and experiences that may be difficult to express through words alone.
-It is not about artistic skill or producing a finished piece of art, but about using visual expression as a powerful tool for reflection, processing, and personal insight.
-Through this process, individuals can reconnect with themselves in meaningful and transformative ways.
+Art therapy offers a creative, supportive space to explore thoughts, emotions, and experiences, especially those that can be hard to put into words.
+It’s not about artistic skill or making ‘good’ art, but about using visual expression as a tool for reflection, insight, and emotional healing.

-In addition, I integrate mindfulness and breathing strategies into my approach to support grounding, regulation, and enhanced self-awareness throughout therapy.
+I also integrate mindfulness and breathing techniques to support grounding, emotional regulation, and self-awareness throughout the therapeutic process.

-I am strongly committed to accessibility and engagement, striving to ensure a safe, inclusive, and welcoming therapeutic space where individuals of all backgrounds and abilities feel supported to express themselves authentically.
+I’m committed to creating a safe, inclusive, and welcoming space where people of all backgrounds and abilities feel supported to express themselves authentically.

-If you are interested in working together or would like more information, please get in touch via the contact form below.
+If you're interested in working together or want to know more, please get in touch via the contact form below.

-In-person individual sessions (50 minutes) are held in my dedicated therapeutic space, located near Pitlochry in Highland Perthshire.
+• In-person individual art therapy sessions (50 minutes) are held in my dedicated therapeutic space, located near Pitlochry in Highland Perthshire.

 Please note that due to the rural setting and limited public transport, access to a vehicle is necessary to reach the space.

 Unfortunately, the premises is not currently accessible for wheelchair users.
-I apologise for this limitation and I am happy to offer online sessions as an alternative.
+I apologise for this limitation and can offer online sessions as an alternative.

-Please get in touch to discuss how my services could support your institution or organisation.
+Please get in touch via the contact form below to discuss how my services could support your institution or organisation.

-I design and deliver tailored workshops for organisations, focused on therapuetic arts and wellbeing.
+• I design and deliver tailored workshops for organisations, using therapeutic arts to support staff wellbeing.

 Please get in touch if your organisation is interested in a workshop.